matrix-org/synapse/docs/client-server/howto.rst

 You will need to use the room ID when sending messages, not the room alias.

-NB: If the room is configured to be an invite-only room, you will still require the invite in order to join the room even though you know the room alias.
+NB: If the room is configured to be an invite-only room, you will still require an invite in order to join the room even though you know the room alias.
 As a result, it is more common to see a room alias in relation to a public room, which do not require invitations.